akoshibe/mininet/README.md

 ### What is Mininet?

-Shamelessly repurposing the Mininet README:
+Shamelessly repurposing the Mininet README as an intro/recap:

 Mininet emulates a complete network of hosts, links, and switches on a single machine.
 To create a sample two-host, one-switch network,